transloadit/types/README.md

-# PRE-ALPHA AND CURRENTLY BROKEN.
-DO NOT USE.
+# PRE-ALPHA, BROKEN, AND SUBJECT TO FUNDAMENTAL CHANGE.
+DO NOT USE YET

 **Even though this module is publicly accessible, we currently do not recommend using it in projects outside of Transloadit.
 We don't make any guarantees about its workings and might change things at any time.
 We won't adhere strictly to SemVer while in alpha.**